LedgerHQ/ledgerctl/README.md

 This package provides ledgerwallet, a library to interact with Ledger devices, and ledgerctl, a command line tool based on that library to easily perform operations on the devices.

-Supported devices are Ledger Blue, Ledger Nano S and Ledger Nano X.
+Supported devices are Ledger Blue, Ledger Nano S, Ledger Nano X and Ledger Nano S Plus.

 ### Quick install